 Ok, so lets talk about what you need to get started woodworking.

-Obviously, you need tools of some sort to work wood, but it isn’t the quality of tool that truly dictates the end result.
+Obviously, you need some sort of tools for woodworking, but it isn’t the quality of tool that truly dictates the end result.
 Preparation and skill are the two components that greatly overshadow any other component.

 The setup of your tool is also very important, as you can have a sharp iron in a plane, and still struggle with your results if you don’t get comfortable with the tool setup.
 This is something that may seem obvious to those who excel with all things mechanical, yet the reality is there are still huge numbers of woodworkers who are anything but comfortable with this aspect.
 The answer to this issue is almost identical to the sharpening portion; in that someone that already knows how to accomplish setting up his or her tools can share that information in a short afternoon get together.
 If you don’t know anyone that fits this requirement, our Lie-Nielsen Hand Tool Events can again assist.
 This is another regular topic at our events and we are glad to take the tools apart so you better understand what makes them tick, and hopefully fill in the blanks so you will be successful.